culurciello/dc-simulator/README.md

 - AMD MI355X OAM racks (projected)

+What can I do with this, what is the GOAL of this repo?

+- to size an AI GPU cluster to your workload
+- to test various HW configurations without deploying them
+- to test back-end communication, and communication and compute nodes load

 Note: we include storage servers with 122 TB capacity for users swapping ain and out, but we do not include a provision for database servers to store users accounts.